LoyolaChicagoBooks/introcs-csharp/rst/computerscience.rst

 A later variant for executing a high-level language is an *interpreter*.
-An interpreter translates the high-level language into machine code, and immediately execute it, not storing the machine code for later use, so every time a statement in the code is executed again, the translation needs to be redone.
+An interpreter translates the high-level language into machine code, and immediately executes it, not storing the machine code for later use, so every time a statement in the code is executed again, the translation needs to be redone.
 Interpreters are also